AndrewDMorgan/Switch-em-up/README.md

 # Switch-em-up

 credit to manhsterz@gmail.com and Manhsterz Musics (on itch.io) for composing and designing the sounds for the game.
-Here's a link to his channel and some of his other projects https://www.youtube.com/channel/UCkaLiaeZeS4_wwf4VAtIxPw.
+Here's a link to his youtube channel https://www.youtube.com/channel/UCkaLiaeZeS4_wwf4VAtIxPw.

 # ScoreSpace #12